When it comes to skin care, you’ve probably heard the word collagen often and learned about the importance of what collagen does for your skin.

 Elastin is a rubber-like protein that has elastic properties, as its name suggests.

 Elastin allows the skin to “snap back” to its original shape after being stretched or contracted.
 As your skin loses elastin, it is no longer able to bounce back, so if your skin gets stretched, it will remain stretched.
+Can you get rid of stretch marks?
+RenewSkin Inc. explains.

 An elastin fiber consists of a number of fibrils grouped together, and an elastin fibril is formed by multiple elastin molecules.